kkipngenokoech/curated-projects/rubyonrails/travel-planner/README.md

 N/B to style we are going to use 'bootstrap' and to btw for helper routes, we use the ones in the get "" before it matches you to a route i.e
 `get "/users" => "users#index` the helper method for this is `users_path`

+## INTEGRATING WHATSAPP API

+here we are going to be using the whatsapp apis.